Geometric Emergence of Spacetime Scales

 0

-This is a profound result: the complex unit i is the geometric operator that maps
+The complex unit i is the geometric operator mapping translational to rotational modes

 it